 Insert the peripheral venous catheter using ultrasound guidance

 Prepare your IV equipment and the insertion site Step-by-Step Description of Procedure In peripheral vein cannulation, a plastic catheter (cannula) is inserted into a peripheral vein, typically using a catheter-over-needle device.
 Peripheral vein cannulation is the most common... read more as described above.

 Reapply the tourniquet proximal to the anticipated needle-insertion point.

 Two layers of gel are used.
-Apply one layer to the probe tip, and cover it with a sterile transparent dressing—tightly applied to eliminate air bubbles underneath.
+Apply one layer to the probe footprint and cover it with a sterile transparent dressing—tightly applied to eliminate air bubbles underneath.
 Then apply sterile lubricant to the on the outside of the covered probe.

 Insert the angiocatheter, with the needle bevel facing up, into the skin.
-Very slightly tilt the probe away from you, thereby fanning the imaging plane toward the angiocatheter to identify its tip.
+Very slightly tilt the probe, thereby fanning the imaging plane toward the angiocatheter to identify its tip.
 Once the tip is identified, move the probe proximally a couple of millimeters (closer to the intended target entrance site on the vein).
 Keep the probe still and advance the angiocatheter while watching the screen until the bright white dot representing the tip of angiocatheter again appears.

 Repeat the process to advance the angiocatheter.

 You may prefer to maintain the transverse (cross-section) view throughout the cannulation.
 Slightly tilt the probe fore-and-aft as you advance the angiocatheter to continually reidentify the needle tip (disappearing/reappearing white dot) as it approaches the vein.